zanerock/cloudsite/site/docs/user-guides/website-development/build-with-docusaurus.md

 Where `./my-site` is the folder where Docusaurus will be set up.

-That's it, docusaurus is now installed.
-To view the site, simply cd into the Docusaurus site folder and start the program like:
+That's it, Docusaurus is now installed.
+To view the site, simply cd into the Docusaurus site folder and start the local server:

 ```bash
 cd ./my-site